 Starting Point: Abstract Conceptualization.
 This learner begins with questions and deep thinking: “Bird houses are fascinating.
 I wonder what makes for the best birdhouse?
 How can I build a better one?”
 So they head out to the workshop, and enter the Active Experimentation phase.
 They build some prototypes, and when finished, set them up in the yard.
 This is the Concrete Experience phase, where they see how well their designs and ideas work.

 Perhaps in this case, much smaller birds than expected started using the birdhouses.
 So our builder starts wondering “Why?”
+This is the Reflective Observation phase.
 They watch the birds for some time–how they use the birdhouse, when they arrive and leave, and so forth.
 Based on what they see, they begin to think further: “I wonder how I could build a different birdhouse, for perhaps different types of birds?”
-Based on what they’ve learned through the cycle, they are now back at the Abstract Conceptualization phase, coming up with the next iteration of their birdhouse design, using the knowledge they’ve gained through Kolb’s learning cycle.
+Based on what they’ve learned through the cycle, they are now back at the Abstract Conceptualization phase, drawing up ideas and blueprints for the next version of their birdhouse design, using the knowledge they’ve gained through Kolb’s learning cycle.

 Starting Point: Concrete Experience.
 This person is perhaps standing in a friend’s backyard and notices how many birds are flying around and becomes fascinated with the way they are carrying bits of material inside a birdhouse to build a nest.
 Being the curious type, they walk over and examine the birdhouse up close.
 They note what it’s made of, how it’s constructed, how it’s holdling up and keeping the elements out, and so forth.

 They go home and enter Reflective Observation–they keep thinking about that birdhouse and how it was designed, and why that worked well.
 But of course, they want to build one of their own to learn more about birdhouses and birds, so they start taking what they noticed by looking at their friend’s birdhouse, and adding to it or changing it a bit to make their own design.
-Then they head out to the workshop and make their own birdhouse prototype, and then they set it up to enter the next version of the Concrete Experience phase of the cycle.
+This is Abstract Conceptualization.
+Then they enter Active Experimentation and head out to the workshop and make their own birdhouse prototype.
+They set it up in their own backyard to enter the next version of the Concrete Experience phase of the cycle.

-Heading out to the workshop, they build their first version of a birdhouse, which theoretically should make birds hang around and feel safe.
+Heading out to the workshop, they enter Active Experimentation and build their first prototype of a birdhouse, which theoretically should make birds hang around and feel safe.
 They set it up in their yard, and then sit back and enjoy the Concrete Experience of their learning cycle–were they right about their Abstract Conceptualization?
 Did the Active Experimentation of their birdhouse prototype work?
 Do the birds show up?
 That’s the Concrete Experience of this cycle, and based on what happens, more questions arrive for the next iteration of Reflective Observation.

 This chapter contains material taken from “PLA 100: Introduction to Prior Learning Assessment, Lesson 3” by Center for the Assessment of Learning and Terry Hoffmann licensed under CC BY 4.0.